iconara/bigshift/README.md

 ## Arguments

 Running `bigshift` without any arguments, or with `--help` will show the options.
-All except `--s3-prefix` are required.
+All except `--s3-prefix` and `--max-bad-records` are required.

 ### GCP credentials